JoycePerm/params_tuning/README.md

 # params_tuning
-Recommend parameter adjustment based on given cutting parameters and condition parameters
+Recommend parameter adjustment based on given cutting parameters and condition parameters.

 Calculate parameter adjustments using the gradient backpropagation method with a specified step size.